IKK-LTU/Portfolio-React/README.md

 # How to run the project

-## Install dependencies in server and client folders
+## Install the dependencies on the server and client folders

 cd server & cd client
 npm i